-To advance Brilliant Earth’s social mission, we work closely with non-profit organizations in diamond-rich developing countries.
-Although we have always greatly admired the people who staff and lead these organizations, we recently were reminded that their work can be dangerous—and that at any time, they can be called upon to exhibit extraordinary courage.
+To advance our social mission at Brilliant Earth, we work closely with advocacy organizations in diamond-rich developing countries.
+Although we have always greatly admired the people who staff and lead these groups, we recently were reminded that their work can be dangerous—and that at any time, they can be called upon to exhibit extraordinary courage.

 In this regard, we would like to call attention to the plight of Farai Maguwu, one of our contacts in Zimbabwe.
 Farai is the director of the Centre for Research and Development, a small non-profit organization based in Zimbabwe that is working to end diamond-related human rights abuses in Zimbabwe’s mining fields.
-To our knowledge, they are the only human rights organization focused on diamond mining in Zimbabwe.
 We began communicating with Farai about a month ago when we were looking for ways to make a positive impact in Zimbabwe.
 Little did we realize then that Farai was about to be imprisoned by Zimbabwean authorities—not for any crime, but for exposing the government’s own wrongdoing.

 Beginning today and continuing through Wednesday, members of the Kimberley Process will be meeting in Israel to determine whether to lift the ban on Marange diamonds, continue the ban, or suspend Zimbabwe from the Kimberley Process altogether.